FriendsOfBehat/MinkExtension/doc/index.md

                             node_modules_path: /usr/local/lib/node_modules/
     ```

-**Note**
+> [!NOTE]

-The phar version of Mink comes bundled with all 5 drivers and you don't need to do
+> The phar version of Mink comes bundled with all 5 drivers and you don't need to do
-anything except enabling them in order to use them.
+> anything except enabling them in order to use them.

 But if you're using Composer, you need to install drivers that you need first: